joy-celeste/nikki-db/README.md

 - - [ ] Add in red check icon to show visible items
 - - [ ] Small menu to delete an item
 - - [ ] Button to delete all unworn items
+- [ ] Update Equipped menu
+- - [x] Load all loaded items in Equipped menu
+- - [x] New items clicked get loaded, are visible, and are on the equipped menu
+- - [ ] Sort closet by addition time
+- - [ ] Toggle to sort by category and addition time
+- - [ ] Clicking on a suit explodes to the items in the suit
 - [ ] Bug: DST skin goes above underwear
 - [ ] Bug: Volley Lucia, Angelika's Dream amongst others don't have icons loading in search
 - [x] When loading multiple items, unhide everything